kubrasag/web102_prework/README.md

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [ ] Added a navigation bar that scrolls directly to the “Our Games”, "About", and "Top Games" sections.

 ## Video Walkthrough